nicolasleenaerts/NLML/README.md

-# MBR_ML
+# NLML

-This github repository stores the machine learning tools of the Mind Body Research Group of the KU Leuven.
+This github repository stores my (Nicolas Leenaerts, KU Leuven) machine learning tools.
 The scripts in this repository were developed to build person-specific and pooled prediction models for binge eating, binge drinking and alcohol use with ecological momentary assessment data.
 However, they can be used in all kinds of contexts.

 ## Elastic Net